projecttacoma/deqm-test-server/README.md

 Currently, `measureIdentifier`, `measureUrl`, `measure`, `measureResource` and `lastReceivedOn` parameters are not supported by the test server.
 The `subject-list` `reportType` is not supported by the test server - only `subject` and `population` `reportTypes` are supported at this time, which will generate `individual` and `summary` `MeasureReport`s respectively.

-To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/<your-measure-id>/$evaluate` OR `http://localhost:3000/4_0_1/Measure/$evaluate` with the required parameters.
+To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/<your-measure-id>/$evaluate` (for a single measure) or `http://localhost:3000/4_0_1/Measure/$evaluate` when specifying measures with the required parameters.

 This operation will execute in a multi-process manner by chunking up the patients to smaller groups and executing across 5 processes if there are more than 100 calculations to execute.
 The settings for this multi-process "Scaled" calculation can be configured in the `.env` file: